Benign overfitting beyond prediction: The ordinary least squares interpolator: Row-partitioned regression

-\end{enumerate} \end{theorem} Theorem~\ref{thm:subsampled_rows} establishes a relationship between the row-subsampled minimum $\ell_2$-norm OLS estimator derived from $\cI$ and the full-sample OLS estimator.
+\end{itemize} \end{theorem} Theorem~\ref{thm:subsampled_rows} establishes a relationship between the minimum $\ell_2$-norm OLS estimator derived from the subsample $\cI$ and the full-sample.
 For the classical regime, \eqref{eq:beta.classical} is well-known but statisticians may find the following equivalent form more familiar: